 Innovation and Impact: 2019 Funded Initiatives

 Federation’s new Strategic Plan articulates a fresh vision for our community and an updated mission for our work.
-Focusing on identifying issues that need attention and mobilizing our community towards effective action, Federation raised nearly $1 million to devote to our strategic priority areas: Engaging the Next Generation, Strengthening Jewish Life in Northern Virginia, and Adult Learning.
+Focusing on identifying issues that need attention and mobilizing our community towards effective action, Federation raised nearly $1 million in 2019 to devote to our strategic priority areas: Engaging the Next Generation, Strengthening Jewish Life in Northern Virginia, and Adult Learning.